General content about Local Control Cabinet (LCC):

 Local Control Cabinet issues:

-Switching and circuit breaker operation in a GIS produces internal surge voltages with a very fast rise time of the order of nanoseconds and peak voltage level of about 2 per unit These “very fast transient” voltages are not a problem inside the GIS because the duration of this type of surge voltage is very short-much shorter than the lightning impulse voltage.
+Switching and circuit breaker operation in a GIS produces internal surge voltages with a very fast rise time of the order of nanoseconds and a peak voltage level of about 2 per unit These “very fast transient” voltages are not a problem inside the GIS because the duration of this type of surge voltage is very short-much shorter than the lightning impulse voltage.
 However, a portion of the very fast transient voltages will emerge from the inside of the GIS at any places where there is a discontinuity of the metal enclosure-for example at insulating enclosure joints for external CTs or at the SF6-to-air bushings.
 The resulting “transient ground rise voltage” on the outside of the enclosure may cause some small sparks across the insulating enclosure joint or to adjacent grounded parts-these may alarm nearby personnel but are not harmful to a person because the energy content is very low.
-However, if these very fast transient voltages enter the control wires, they could cause misoperation of control devices.
+However, if these very fast transient voltages enter the control wires, they could cause the misoperation of control devices.
 Solid-state controls can be particularly affected.
 The solution is thorough shielding and grounding of the control wires.
 For this reason, in a GIS the control cable shield should be grounded at both the equipment and the LCC ends using either coaxial ground bushings or short connections to the cabinet walls at the location where the control cable first enters the cabinet.

 Example of Local Control Cabinet mimic diagram and alarms: